frankhaugen/Frank.Mermaid/README.md

 ## Credits

 This project is 100% original work by Frank R. Haugen.
-It is
+It is not based on any other project or library on purpose.
+This has is not a unique idea, but I need this for a personal project, and existing libraries did not meet my requirements, like GitGraph and Timeline was missing, and the existing libraries have in many cases been abandoned or not updated in a long time.